camunda/camunda-docs/docs/components/modeler/bpmn/script-tasks/script-tasks.md

 ---
 id: script-tasks
 title: "Script tasks"
+description: "A script task is used to model the evaluation of a script; for example, a script written in Groovy, JavaScript, or Python."
 ---

 A script task is used to model the evaluation of a script; for example, a script written in Groovy,